-I consider myself an applied social psychologist, although my degrees were technically in Human Factors (M.S.) and Applied Experimental Psychology (Ph.D.).
-I cut my teeth working with my father, an eminent social psychologist, and found myself in graduate school working in an Industrial Organizational Psychology lab.
-Since my PhD in 2013 I have focused my efforts on all aspects of individual and team performance in extreme environments...like space.
+I consider myself an applied social psychologist, though my academic background is in Human Factors (M.S.) and Applied Experimental Psychology (Ph.D.).
+I began my career working alongside my father, an eminent social psychologist, and later conducted graduate research in an Industrial-Organizational Psychology lab.
+Since earning my Ph.D. in 2013, my work has focused on advancing knowledge and practice in individual and team performance in extreme environments—including the unique challenges of space exploration.

-On a personal level, I am an avid, yet not particularly adept, surfer, rower, and fisherman.
-Being born and raised in Florida, I am a beachcomber at heart.
-I currently live in New Smyrna Beach with my beautiful wife Megan and Golden Retriever Oakley.
+On a personal note, I am an avid, yet not particularly adept, surfer, rower, and fisherman.
+I currently live in New Smyrna Beach with my beautiful wife Megan, daughter Ivy, and Golden Retriever, Oakley.

 The objective of the proposed research is to enable assignment of Soldiers to Army teams